aromeni/frameworks_and_languages_module/technical_report.md

 ```
 ##### Problem Solving / Benefits:

-Decorators in TypeScript, utilized extensively in frameworks like NestJS, address the challenge of cleanly and declaratively enhancing classes and their members with additional behaviors or configurations, without intruding into the core logic.
-This approach solves the problem of code clutter and complexity that often arises from embedding auxiliary functionalities directly into business logic.
-By enabling a more modular, maintainable, and intuitive code structure, decorators greatly enhance the developer's ability to express intent and functionality in a readable and reusable manner, significantly improving both the development process and the quality of the resulting code.
+- Decorators in TypeScript, utilized extensively in frameworks like NestJS, address the challenge of cleanly and declaratively enhancing classes and their members with additional behaviours or configurations, without intruding into the core logic.
+They offer a streamlined way to augment classes with additional behaviour without complicating core logic.
+They reduce code clutter, foster modularity, and improve maintainability.
+By allowing succinct and clear expression of extended functionalities, decorators refine the development process and enhance code quality.
-Decorators provide a declarative and concise way to add metadata and functionality to classes, enhancing readability and maintainability.

 Reference URLs:
 - https://www.typescriptlang.org/docs/handbook/decorators.html